Archive for October, 2011

 Shoeless in ET

-318 million people live in extreme poverty — defined as living on less than $1.25 a day.
-But while Asian countries are making gains, poverty in sub-Saharan Africa is increasing.
+It is estimated that 318 million people live in extreme poverty, defined as living on less than $1.25 a day.
+In 1998, the World Bank classified 61 countries as low–income (poor).

 Tags: , ,